saisubhash9/su26-ai301-contribution/README.md

 ### Week 1 Progress

 Reviewed the repo's `CONTRIBUTING.md`, forked it, branched `docs/issue-923-remove-stale-todo-checklist` from `main`, removed the stale checklist, committed, and opened PR #924 against upstream `main`.
+The PR was reviewed and **merged** (squash-merge) into `main`.
 Since `origin` pointed at the upstream repo (no push access), I created a personal fork, added it as a separate remote, and opened the PR from `saisubhash9:docs/issue-923-...` into upstream `main`.

 ### Code Changes